CORONA (satellite): Operations

 The procurement and maintenance of the CORONA satellites were managed by the Central Intelligence Agency (CIA), which used cover arrangements lasting from April 1958 to 1969 to get access to the Palo Alto plant of the Hiller Helicopter Corporation for the production.
 At this facility, the rocket's second stage Agena, the cameras, film cassettes, and re-entry capsule were assembled and tested before shipment to Vandenberg Air Force Base.
 In 1969, assembly duties were relocated to the Lockheed facilities in Sunnyvale, California.
 The NRO was worried that, as CORONA was phased out, skilled technicians worried about their jobs would quit the program—leaving CORONA without staff.
 The move to Sunnyvale ensured that enough skilled staff would be available.

 The decisions regarding what to photograph were made by the CORONA Target Program.
 CORONA satellites were placed into near-polar orbits.
 This software, run by an on-board computer, was programmed to operate the cameras based on the intelligence targets to be imaged, the weather, the satellite's operational status, and what images the cameras had already captured.
 Ground control for CORONA satellites was initially conducted from Stanford Industrial Park, an industrial park on Page Mill Road in Palo Alto, California.
 It was later moved to Sunnyvale Air Force Base near Sunnyvale, California.

 Design staff

 Minoru S. "Sam" Araki, Francis J. Madden, Edward A. Miller, James W. Plummer, and Don H. Schoessler were responsible for the design, development, and operation of CORONA.
 For their role in creating the first space-based Earth photographic observation systems, they were awarded the Charles Stark Draper Prize in 2005.
 Walter Gize, of Palo Alto, was the program design senior electrical engineer for 'power' requirements.
+Colonel Paul E. Worthman served as the Office of Space Systems and Office of the Secretary of the Air Force Program Director for CORONA, and was awarded the Distinguished Service Medal on 05 September 1969 for his singularly distinctive contributions to the development and success of the military space program of the United States.